LukeShortCloud/rootpages/src/programming/devops.rst

 Fedora Copr
 ^^^^^^^^^^^

 Fedora Copr is a build system that builds RPMs for RPM based operating systems such as Fedora, Mageia, and openSUSE.
 Only the latest RPMs are kept.
 Older versions are deleted after 14 days.
-The ``copr-cli`` utility can be used to help add continuous delievery to a CI/CD pipeline.
+The ``copr-cli`` utility can be used to help add continuous delivery to a CI/CD pipeline.
 [7]

 Generate an API token from `here <https://copr.fedoraproject.org/api/>`__.
 Use the credentials provided to create a new configuration at ``~/.config/copr``.
 For CD, this file should be encrypted with a tool such as ``travis encrpt-file`` and stored in the SCM repository.